-This scenario follows the case of Sarah, a 62-year-old woman admitted to the hospital with chest pain and shortness of breath.
-By tracing her X-ray journey, you will see how physics, anatomy, and clinical interpretation come together in practice.
+Before starting, watch the video in full and review the clinical scenario.
+It follows Sarah, a 62-year-old woman admitted with chest pain and shortness of breath.
+Through her X-ray journey, you will see how physics, anatomy, and clinical interpretation work together in real practice.
+Once you have completed the video and scenario, you will be ready to answer the quiz, which covers the key concepts, findings, and techniques demonstrated.

 Clinical Presentation